peek-dev/pauls-online-cs-notes/cso2/4-processes/multitasking.md

 # Computers and multitasking

-Consider the problem of adding up the square root of $$x$$ numbers.
+Consider the problem of adding up the square root of $x$ numbers.

-For a simple case, we can choose $$x = 10$$.
+For a simple case, we can choose $x = 10$.
 Writing a for loop to add up the first ten numbers (1-indexed, so 1 to 10) naturally follows:

 ```c
 double sum = 0.0;